-- (ii) As development occurs surrounding Paseo del Norte and Unser Boulevard, grade-separated crossings and/or special signalization for pedestrians and cyclists should be considered to impove access to support land uses as well as improve safety for all modes of transportation. - (iii) Property owners, developers, and the City should coordinate with MRCOG to identify and plan new thoroughfares in the area.
-Streets identified as collectors within the Volcano Heights Town Center and throughout residential subdivisions should be able to accommodate transit circulator buses and/or shuttles that could connect with BRT stations and other transit infrastructure.
+- As development occurs, streets should maintain high connectivity for pedestrians, cyclists, and vehicles to provide a variety of safe, viable transportation options.
+A wellconnected road or path network has many short links, numerous intersections, and minimal dead-ends.
+New roads, pedestrian walkways, and bicycle facilities added to serve new projects should improve connectivity.
+As connectivity increases, travel distances decrease and route options increase, allowing more direct travel between destinations. - (ii) As development occurs surrounding Paseo del Norte and Unser Boulevard, grade-separated crossings and/or special signalization for pedestrians and cyclists should be considered to improve access to support land uses as well as improve safety for all modes of transportation. - (iii) Property owners, developers, and the City should coordinate with MRCOG to identify and plan new thoroughfares in the area.
+Streets identified as collectors within the Volcano Heights Town Center and throughout residential subdivisions should be able to accommodate circulator buses and/or shuttles that could connect with BRT stations and other transit infrastructure.

-13.3.15.
+13.3.13.
 Street Maintenance

-- (i) New through roads should be public rights-of-way.
-If a property owner wants a road to remain private, and the City agrees, then the road should be built to public standards, and a public access easement will need to be granted on the private road.
-Public ROW is maintained by the City.
-Private roads, even those with public access easements, are maintained by the owner. - (ii) Mandatory Primary Streets should be public rights-of-way. - (iii) Alleys that connect and serve multiple properties should be public rights-ofway.
+- i) New through roads should be public rightsof-way.
+If a property owner wants a road

+to remain private, and the City agrees, then

+the road should be built to public standards,

+and a public access easement will need to be

+granted on the private road.
+Public ROW is

+maintained by the City.
+Private roads, even

+those with public access easements, are

+maintained by the owner.

+- (ii) Primary Streets should be public rights-ofway.

+- (iii) Alleys that connect and serve multiple properties should be public rights-of-way.
 If they are internal to a site or project and are used only for deliveries, garbage pick-up, etc., then they may remain private.
 The City maintains alleys that are public rights-of-way, but only for drainage and filling in large holes.
 Weeds and any surfacing improvements are the responsibility of the abutting property owners.

-13.3.16.
+13.3.14.
 Bicycle and Multi-use Trail Network

-- (i) This Plan supports the implementation of Existing plans for regional trails within the Volcano Mesa area should be implemented as funding resources become available.
-Please refer to the Rank II Trails and Bikeways Facilities Plan and the Rank II West Side Strategic Plan for more information on the area-wide trail network. - ii) Because of the checkerboard property ownership, this Plan does not specifically recommend any new trails within Volcano Heights.
+- (i) Existing plans for regional trails within the Volcano Mesa area should be implemented as funding resources become available.
+Please refer to the Rank 2 Trails and Bikeways Facilities Plan and the Rank 2 West Side Strategic Plan for more information on the area-wide trail network. - (ii) Because of the checkerboard property ownership, this Plan does not specifically recommend any new trails within Volcano Heights.
 [See Appendix A for existing plans for regional trail locations within the Volcano Heights area.] - If property owners wish to collaborate to build a private trail within Volcano Heights, this may be done through the subdivision or TIDD/SAD/PID process.
-This trail should be privately constructed and maintained through property owners association. merchants association, or Business Improvement District (BID) that can manage maintenance requirements, carry liability, and assure an ongoing source of funds.
+This trail should be privately constructed and maintained through a property owners association, merchants association, or BID that can manage maintenance requirements, carry liability, and assure an ongoing source of funds.
 Any such trail should be coordinated with City Parks and Recreation and built according to City standards.
 Preference should be given to locations that connect rock outcroppings and sensitive lands; follow arterial streets; or provide access to existing trails, Major Public Open Space, parks, or recreational areas.